User Personas: What Are They and Why They Matter in UX Design

 The same holds true in app or website design, and this is precisely how user personas push the boundaries of user experience (UX) and functionality.
 Collecting authentic and meaningful data to understand your target audience will lead the way throughout a design project and help you make more accurate decisions.

-Read on to learn what exactly a user persona is, what makes it a valuable UX design tool and how to create a user persona in 5 stages:
+Here, we’ll go in-depth to understand what exactly a user persona is, what makes it a valuable UX design tool, how to create personas of your own and persona examples.

 What is a user persona?

 A user persona is a fictional character that represents your target audience.
 Although a user persona is not a real person, it’s based on data and facts obtained through real-life interviews, surveys and other forms of user research.

 The purpose of personas is to gather your findings and use them to define a realistic character that is likely to use your product.
 By personifying users, it helps to visualize them as real people.
 As such, you can relate to their limitations, struggles, successes and goals, ultimately enabling you to create a personalized user experience optimized for their needs.

 This information is normally displayed in a visual document, so that it can comfortably serve as a reference point throughout the design process.
 Generally, a user persona document will include an image of the person, quotes and details about any behavioral patterns—all in relation to your product.

 Now that we've defined what a user persona is, it's helpful to clarify the following things it isn’t.